ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 Widgets Basics
 ==============

-The Eagle ERP web client bundles jQuery_ for easy DOM manipulation.
+The Eagle web client bundles jQuery_ for easy DOM manipulation.
 It is useful and provides a better API than standard `W3C DOM`_\ [#dombugs]_, but insufficient to structure complex applications leading to difficult maintenance.

 Much like object-oriented desktop UI toolkits (e.g. Qt_, Cocoa_ or GTK_),
-Eagle ERP Web makes specific components responsible for sections of a page.
-In Eagle ERP web, the base for such components is the :class:`~eagle.Widget` class, a component specialized in handling a page section and displaying information for the user.
+Eagle Web makes specific components responsible for sections of a page.
+In Eagle web, the base for such components is the :class:`~eagle.Widget` class, a component specialized in handling a page section and displaying information for the user.